beslintony/comparison_of_generative_models/README.md

    ```
 **Adding Additional Python Modules**

 If you need to add additional Python modules to the Singularity image, you can do so by creating a definition file (ml_container.def) and building the image with those dependencies.
-For example, to add the mlflow package:

 - First, you need to start a shell session inside the Singularity container.
 You can do this using the following command.